ngs-docs/angus/shell_intro/shell-six-glorious-commands-04.md

 head blast_output.tsv
 ```

-Here we have 6 columns: "query" is our input sequence ; "qlen" is the length of the query; "subject" is the reference sequence our query hit; "slen" is subject length; "pident" is percent identity; and "al_length" is the length of the alignment.
+Here we have 6 columns: "query" is our input sequence ; "qlen" is the length of the query; "subject" is the reference sequence our query matched to; "slen" is subject length; "pident" is percent identity (a measure of their similarity); and "al_length" is the length of the alignment of the query and reference.

 After blasting, it is common to want to filter the output by some criteria.
-For the first example, let's say we only want to keep hits that percent identities greater than 95%.
+For the first example, let's say we only want to keep matches (hits) that had percent identities greater than 95%.
 For **`awk`**, we specify which columns we want to act on with a **`$`** followed by the column number.
 In this case, the percent identity is column 5, and we put the whole expression within quotes so it is sent to **`awk`** as one argument:

 ```bash
 awk ' $5 > 95 ' blast_output.tsv